 The Wheaton Travel program offers group travel opportunities with an educational component designed specifically for Wheaton community members.
-All trips are led by Wheaton faulty, which provides one-of-a kind travel and learning opportunities.
+All trips are led by Wheaton faculty, which provides one-of-a kind travel and learning opportunities.

 Wheaton in the Himalayas

-The group for the tour, which will run from September 25 through October 5, 2018, will be kept intentionally small (approximately 14 people, plus guide) to ensure a high-quality experience with plenty of opportunity for personal interactions with the guide and other guests.
-Participants should enjoy traveling with a group, and be physically active and ready to enjoy the many cultural differences.
+The group for the tour, which traditionally runs in October, is kept intentionally small (approximately 14 people, plus guide) to ensure a high-quality experience with plenty of opportunity for personal interactions with the guide and other guests.
+Participants should enjoy traveling with a group, and be physically active and ready to enjoy the many cultural differences they will encounter.
 Being in the Himalayas means that we will be touring at high elevations.
 Bhutan’s capital city, which will serve as a base for our travels, is located in a narrow valley at an elevation of 7,500 feet above sea level.
 Our excursions will take us to elevations above 10,000 feet.
 On most days, we will walk several miles over uneven terrain, navigating rocky paths and stairs without hand railings.
 All participants should be in good physical health.
 If you are unsure about your ability to participate, please bring our sample itinerary to your physician to discuss whether this program is appropriate for you.
-Download the full trip brochure (pdf).

 Wheaton Faculty Leader

 Bruce Owens, associate professor and chair of the anthropology department, earned his Ph.D. in anthropology from Columbia University.
 His geographic interest is South Asia, particularly the Himalayas, and he has done fieldwork in Nepal over the past 35 years.
 His research focuses on religious festivities and sacred sites; Bhutan is justly famous for both.